 Where are we going to get X?
 From the data provided by Moz!
 If you have one negative result, X would be 21.9%, if it’s two 44.1% and so on.

 Let’s say you’re working with a client with four negative results.

 Which means Y = 2.32 or 232% more business!

-When you look at the data it makes sense, but this is devastating.
-If this business isn't on life support now, it will be if this disaster continues.
+When you look at the data it makes sense, but it’s still pretty devastating.
+If this business isn’t on life support now, it will be if this disaster continues.